Mayakuai/portfolio/README.md

 # Joshua Stuart's Portfolio
-Currently looking for a Web Developer position in the Washington D.C.
+Currently looking for a position in the Washington D.C.
 Metro area or remotely.

 ## Contact
 joshuasstuart@gmail.com